 Community Outreach and building is an essential part of our mission and objectives.
 Through our year-round community development programme, we have presented over one hundred free film screenings to various communities throughout Trinidad and Tobago, over the last five years.

-Using film as a vehicle of social transformation and education and impetus for discussion on issues pertinent to fostering positive behaviour among our citizens., we work with schools, community leaders, special interest groups, human rights organisations, NGOs; in remote communities, prisons, community centres.
+Using film as a vehicle of social transformation and education and impetus for discussion on issues pertinent to fostering positive behaviour among our citizens, we work with schools, community leaders, special interest groups, human rights organisations and NGOs island-wide including in remote communities, prisons and community centres.